borg286/sevtech/README.md

 Potion brewing is more complex, versatile and powerful than vanilla.
 [Here](https://youtu.be/b5FxMjufCtw) is a great tutorial for how to get into alchemy.

-* Alchemy is gated on having a sickle from valenite (diamond equivalent) to harvest the various plants.
+* Alchemy is gated on having a sickle from valonite (diamond equivalent) to harvest the various plants.

 * Dedicate a gold backpack for gathering the ingredients